 If you’re unsure whether you’re feeling hydration or underdevelopment, start with Sticky Dough Feel for a stage-by-stage breakdown.

-This is a development issue, not a hydration issue.
+That points to a development issue, not a hydration issue.

 If you’re unsure how long development should take, see How Long to Knead Dough in a Stand Mixer.